prebid/prebid.github.io/dev-docs/bidder-adapter-1.md

 }];
 {% endhighlight %}

-{: .alert.alert-warning :}
-**Prebid 1.0:** the `AdUnit.code` parameter has been deprecated.
-Instead, use slotId, divId, or both.

 ## Create the Adapter

 {: .alert.alert-success :}
 If you're the type that likes to skip to the answer instead of going through a tutorial, see the <a href="#bidder-example">Full Bid Adapter Example</a> below.

-1. The new code will reside under the `modules` directory with the name of the bidder suffixed by 'BidAdapter', e.g., `exampleBidAdapter.js`
+The new code will reside under the modules directory with the name of the bidder suffixed by ‘BidAdapter’, e.g., exampleBidAdapter.js
-1. There are two architectures for creating an adapter in Prebid 1.0:
-    1. You may use the BaseAdapter structure to simplify some technical details and organize the adapter.
-    1. Or you can build the adapter directly against a modified version of 'callbids' similar to previous versions of Prebid.

-The next few sections assume you've chosen to use the BaseAdapter approach.
-See [the last section](#bidder-example-no-baseAdapter) for the alternate approach.

-Using the BaseAdapter model saves the adapter from having to make the AJAX call and provides consistency in how adapters are structured.
+Compared to previous versions of Prebid, the new BaseAdapter model saves the adapter from having to make the AJAX call and provides consistency in how adapters are structured.
 Instead of a single entry point, the BaseAdapter approach defines 4 entry points:

-* areParamsValid - takes a single bids.params object and responds with true (valid) or false (invalid)
+* isBidRequestValid - takes a single bids.params object and responds with true (valid) or false (invalid)
 * buildRequests - takes the entire array of bidRequests and returns an array of ServerRequest objects
 * interpretResponse - takes a single request/response and generates a bid object.
-* registerSync - if the publisher allows user-sync activity, the platform will call this function and the adapter may register pixels and/or iframe user syncs.
+* getUserSyncs - if the publisher allows user-sync activity, the platform will call this function and the adapter may register pixels and/or iframe user syncs.

 {% highlight js %}